CMASCenter/pcluster-cmaq/README.md

 ```
 Go to the AWS Console
 Select the Master Compute node
+Select the Storage Tab
 Select the Block Device /dev/sv1b
 Click on that volume ID
 Then save as a snapshot.
+Select Snapshots
+find the snapshot that is being created
 Copy the Snapshot ID and place it in the configuration file.
 Create a new cluster starting the /shared directory from the snapshot.